xianghao9506/QuartetLab/content/_index.md

 ### About Quartet Lab

-Quartet Lab is a small, independent workshop focused on **DIY electrostatic headphone amplifiers**.
+Quartet Lab is a small, independent workshop based in the United States, focused on **DIY electrostatic headphone amplifiers**.

 I began building electrostatic amplifiers around **2013**, initially to support fellow enthusiasts who were looking for reliable, carefully built solutions based on well-known designs such as **Megatron, T2, KGSSHV Carbon, Grounded Grid, and KGST**.